Mechanized Brigade "Mantova": Mechanized Brigade "Mantova"

 The brigade itself was disbanded on 30 August 1997 and the last unit under its command, the 82nd Infantry Regiment "Torino", joined the 132nd Armored Brigade "Ariete".

 Today

 In 2002 the Italian Army raised three division commands, with one of the three always readily deployable for NATO missions.
 The army decided that each division should carry the name and traditions of one of the divisions that served with distinction in World War II.
 Therefore, on 31 December 2002 the 2nd Italian Division in Vittorio Veneto was renamed as Division Command "Mantova".

-During the 2013 army reform it was decided to rename the Division "Mantova" as Division "Friuli" to preserve the name "Friuli".